-(iii) "the degree of seriousness of the public health and social problem ... [must be assessed by the World Health Organization].
-Since in arriving at its decision the [Commission on Narcotics Drugs will] weigh the dangerous properties of the substance against the non-medical considerations ... it would find it useful to have the views of WHO on the degree of seriousness of the health and social problem which it has to take into account.
-Article 2, paragraph 5 ..."
+(iii) WHO must "assess the degree of seriousness of the public health and social problem (...).
+Since in arriving at its decision the [Commission on Narcotics Drugs will] weigh the dangerous properties of the substance against the non-medical considerations ... it would find it useful to have the views of WHO on the degree of seriousness of the health and social problem which it has to take into account."
+Article 2, paragraph 5 ...
 Id., para.
 43 (p.
 59);

-(iv) "the degree of usefulness of the substance in medical therapy ... [means] not only its potential beneficial effects, its value in the case of grave medical indications and the extent and frequency of its employment, but also the intensity of its dangerous properties ... and other harmful side effects may have to be taken into account."
+(iv) WHO is required to include an assessment of "the degree of usefulness of the substance in medical therapy based on two considerations: (a) the degree of risk to public health and (b) the usefulness of the drug in medical therapy... [which means] not only its potential beneficial effects, its value in the case of grave medical indications and the extent and frequency of its employment, but also the intensity of its dangerous properties (...) and other harmful side effects may have to be taken into account."
 Id., para.
 44 (pp. 59-60);

-(v) together with "recommendations on control measures," if any, that "would be appropriate" in the light of the assessment ...
-"WHO ... will be guided by its views of the degree of risk to public health which the substance presents and its usefulness in medical therapy."
-Id., paras.
-46-47, 49 (pp. 60-61).
+(v) It is safe to state that WHO in recommending a particular Schedule for a substance, "will be guided by its views of the degree of risk to public health which the substance presents and its usefulness in medical therapy."
+Id., para.
+49 (p.
+61).